trobinson94/GA-SEI-MyFirstRepo/readme.md

  Staging are files that are being tracked to be comitted

- use git staus to see whic files are untracked (red) or in staging (green)
+ use git staus to see which files are untracked (red) or in staging (green)

  ```
  git status
  ```